bbelojevic/pac-bb/README.md

 # pac-bb

+# About

+Implementation of Conferencing App which will help us to have a central place where all details about a conference - events, talks, persons a.s.o. are stored.
+Backend and frontend are separated, solution is scalable (because while the events take place the load gets very high).
+Monitoring will ensure that bottlenecks can be detected early to prevent low performance.

+Solution will use:

+- docker and kubernetes, backend is headless and covers all CRUD functionalities for all entities (http://pac.backend/api/swagger-ui/index.html)
+- keycloak for authentication and secure services

 # How to

 - Start from clean environment, you should probably remove your minikube if there is one